Step By Step: Procedures for Incoming Students

-You will need to submit the New Student Request for an I-20/DS-2019 form to the University.
+You will need to submit the New Student Information Form to the University.
 Please follow these detailed instructions to complete the form and collect the required documentation.
 ISO will issue your new Certificate of Eligibility as soon as possible.

 In addition to the standard visa application fees, F-1 and J-1 applicants must pay the I-901 SEVIS Fee online.
 This fee should be paid before scheduling your visa appointment.

 Once your visa is approved, you can finalize travel plans to Rochester.
-You are permitted to enter the U.S. up to 30 days prior to the program start date listed on your initial I-20 or DS-2019.
+You are permitted to enter the United States up to 30 days prior to the program start date listed on your initial I-20 or DS-2019.
 This travel restriction does not apply to Immigration Transfer students or Change of Level students.
-Change of Status applicants should not leave the U.S. while their application is pending.
+Change of Status applicants should not leave the US while their application is pending.
 More info on Travel Preparations is available online.

 6) Arrive in Rochester & Report to ISO

 When you arrive in the United States., it is helpful to know what to expect.
 Please review our Arrival Information for instructions at the Port of Entry and getting to the University.
 You will need to complete the mandatory Immigration Check-In process with ISO within 1 week of your arrival.
 You will also be expected to attend the International Student Orientation Program (ISOP) held for new students in your school or program.